what256/vocalink/README.md

 vocalink

-Then press the configured hotkey (default: Ctrl+Shift+V) to begin and stop recording.
+Then hold the configured hotkey (default: Ctrl + Shift) to start recording, and release it to stop.
 Your voice will be transcribed instantly and pasted into the currently active window or input field.

 ⸻